 How is Green Up Day organized?
 Green Up Day happens all over the state and wouldn’t happen without the dedicated help of our coordinators.
 Each town has a coordinator that volunteers can contact to get their Green Up bags.
-To find your town’s coordinator, go to the How to Participate page.
+To find your town’s coordinator, go to the Get Involved page.

 How can I volunteer?
-You can go to the How to Participate page of our website to find your town coordinator.
+You can go to the Get Involved page of our website to find your town coordinator.
 You will see the contact name, phone number and email for you town’s coordinator.
 You can contact them for information on where to pick up Green Up bags and for other events that your town may be putting on.
 There will also be details on where to pick up and drop off bags on that page, for your town.

 What else happens on Green Up Day?
 Many communities provide refreshments, breakfast, picnic lunch or BBQ, dinner and even live music and entertainment.
 Contact your town coordinator to see what the local traditions may be.

 I am a girl or boy scout leader, or other community group leader.
 How do I get my kids involved in Green Up Day?
 Contact your town coordinator for information about the day’s events and how your group can make a difference.

 I am a teacher.
 How can my students get involved?
 You can have them participate in the annual poster and writing contests.
 Go to the Poster and Writing Contests page to learn more.
 On that page, there are also two activity books for grades K-2 which can be downloaded.

 How many people participate in Green Up Day?
 Over 22,000 people volunteer annually in picking up litter on Green Up Day.
 Over 50,000 bags of trash are collected annually.